 Direct property investments have been valued on a fair value basis as at 31 March 2020, by Frank Knight, Chartered Surveyors in accordance with the Royal Institute of Chartered Surveyors' (RICS) valuation standards 2017 which incorporates the International Valuation Standards and the RICS UK National Supplement effective from January 2019.
-The valuer's opinion of market value and existing use value was primarily derived using comparable recent market transactions on arm's-length terms.
+The valuer's opinion of market value and existing use value was primarily derived using comparable recent market transactions on arm's-length terms, where available, and appropriate valuation techniques (the Investment Method), such as the use of estimated future rental yields and rental values.
 Due to the unprecedented set of circumstances arising from the COVID-19 pandemic, the Valuers have stated that the valuations as at 31st March 2020 are reported on the basis of 'material valuation uncertainty' per VPGA 10 of the RICS Valuation - Global Standards.